atbcb/usab-uswds/_ada-guides/chapter-6-lavs-sinks.md

 To avoid injury or burns, water supply and drainage pipes under lavatories and sinks must be insulated, enclosed, or configured to prevent contact.
 There cannot be sharp or abrasive surfaces under lavatories and sinks.
 Enclosure of pipes and surfaces must comply with knee and toe space clearance.

-{% include recommendation.html text="Where multiple lavatories are provided, insulate pipes at each lavatory since it may not be apparent which fixture is compliant. %}
+{% include recommendation.html text="Where multiple lavatories are provided, insulate pipes at each lavatory since it may not be apparent which fixture is compliant." %}

 ### Common Questions